 The facilitator then focuses on the highest and lowest estimates and asks team members for their reasoning.
 This discussion brings out differing opinions and assumptions, allowing the estimate to gravitate toward a more informed consensus.

-While planning poker is a form of bottom-up estimating, it is not directly linked to time like hours or days.
-Therefore, a team’s stable velocity over time is critical in predicting completion timelines.
+While planning poker is a form of bottom-up estimating, it is not directly linked to time like hours or days—which can make it tricky to track profitability or utilization.
+In Float, you'd take a more actionable approach—where estimates are directly connected to availability, cost, and delivery plans.

 5. T-shirt sizing